zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/deploy-image/deploy-image.md

     ![](images/OCIMarketplaceFindGraphServer.jpg)

 2. Select the stack and then review the System Requirements and Usage Instructions.
-Then select the latest version and choose a compartment and click on `Launch Stack`.
+Then select the version **20.4** (18-month patch release) or **21.1** and choose a compartment and click on `Launch Stack`.

     ![](images/GSC211LaunchStack.jpg)